-William Aitken of Windermere Road, Muswell Hill imagined and patented such a system 90 years ago.
+William Aitken of Windermere Road, Muswell Hill imagined and patented such a system about 100 years ago.
 His concept envisages a continuously moving train, which jettisons and accumulates carriages, and thereby passengers, as it moves along the track.
-Londonist contributor Chris Coltrane stumbled across the zany concept a few months ago in a yellowing science magazine found in his attic.
-We've now tracked down (well, Googled) the patent and present here an alternative concept for 'Improvements in Railway Train Systems, and the Like'.
+Comedian Chris Coltrane stumbled across the zany concept in a yellowing science magazine found in his attic.
+We tracked down (well, Googled) the patent and present here an alternative concept for 'Improvements in Railway Train Systems, and the Like'.

 In short order, we reach the next station, Russell Square.
 Our train does not stop here.
 Instead, those wishing to get off have made their way to the rear carriage, which is clearly labelled 'Russell Square'.
 As we pass through, that car is decoupled and diverted onto the Russell Square feeder track, where it stops for passengers to alight.
 Meanwhile, a new car labelled 'Green Park' overtakes us from the Russell Square feeder track and becomes the lead carriage.
 Thanks to this coupling, we now find ourselves in the second carriage.